acumos/documentation/docs/AcumosUser/portal-user/portal/onboarding-java-guide.rst

 Addendum : Creating a model in H2o
 ==================================
 You must have H2o 3.14.0.2 installed on your machine.
-For instructions on how to install visit the H2o `download page <https://www.h2o.ai/download/>`_.
+For instructions on how to install visit the H2o web site: https://www.h2o.ai/download/.

 H2o provides different interfaces to create models and use H2o for eg. Python, Flow GUI, R, etc.
 As an example, below we show how to create a model using the Python innterface of H2o and also using the H2o Flow GUI.
 You can use the other interfaces too which have comparable functions to train a model and download the model in a MOJO format.